luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 > # Gene Enrichment

 https://www.biostarhandbook.com/ontology/gene-set-erichment.html
-Now that you have identified the differentially expressed genes you need to identify their function.
+Now that you have identified the differentially expressed genes (either up or down regulated), we need to identify their function.
+This is performed in a Gene Set Overlap analysis.
+We look to

 Functional Inference:
 1. Homology-based: